vaibhavantil2/mopub-android-sdk/README.md

 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

 - **Features**
-  - Height-based constants have been added to banners and medium rectangles.
-Call `MoPubView#setAdSize(MoPubAdSize)` before loading an ad or pass in the ad size to `MoPubView#loadAd(MoPubAdSize)` to request an ad of a particular height.
-See [https://developers.mopub.com/publishers/android/banner/] for more information.
-  - Deprecated skyscraper and leaderboard ad formats.
-Leaderboards can now be made by setting the `MoPubView` ad size to `MoPubAdSize.HEIGHT_90`.
-  - Renamed the MRect ad format as Medium Rectangle.
+  - Certified against Android 10.
+  - Removed support for `tel`, `sms`, `createCalendarEvent`, and `storePicture` functions for MRAID ads.
+  - Upgraded ExoPlayer to 2.10.3.
+  - Migrated to AndroidX.
+See [https://developer.android.com/jetpack/androidx/migrate] for more information.
-  - Upgraded Robolectric dependency to 4.3.
+  - Upgraded `targetSdkVersion` and `compileSdkVersion` to 29.
-  - Updated the icon for the sample app.
-  - Sample app now has visible callbacks.
-  - VAST Videos now play with `device` orientation by default.
-  - The background for interstitials is now black.
-The background for banners and medium rectangles remain transparent.

 - **Bug Fixes**
-  - Improved the look and feel of the sample app on tablets.
-  - Fixed warnings in the `build.gradle` file.
-  - Improved test run speed.
-  - Improved the VAST video selection logic.
+  - SDK location is now prioritized over publisher-specified location.
+  - Fixed a rare crash when layout params are available but the parent view is null.

 ## Requirements

 - Android 4.1 (API Version 16) and up (**Updated in 4.12.0**)
-- android-support-v4.jar, r28 (**Updated in 5.4.0**)
+- androidx.legacy:legacy-support-v4:1.0.0 (**Updated in 5.9.0**)
-- android-support-annotations.jar, r28 (**Updated in 5.4.0**)
+- androidx.annotation:annotation:1.1.0 (**Updated in 5.9.0**)
-- android-support-v7-recyclerview.jar, r28 (**Updated in 5.4.0**)
+- androidx.recyclerview:recyclerview:1.0.0 (**Updated in 5.9.0**)
 - MoPub Volley Library (mopub-volley-2.1.0.jar - available on JCenter) (**Updated in 5.6.0**)
 - **Recommended** Google Play Services (com.google.android.gms:play-services-ads-identifier:16.0.0 and com.google.android.gms:play-services-base:16.0.1) (**Updated in 5.6.0**)